 In 1947, a great fire broke out on Mount Desert Island, consuming some 17,000 acres and burning for 10 days before it was brought under control.
 No one knows how the fire was started, but some of the driest conditions on record for the area contributed to the quickness and ferocity with which it spread.
-More than 10,000 of the acres that burned were in Acadia National Park The blaze also swept down Bar Harbor's "Millionaire's Row," destroying more than 60 grand summer cottages and bringing the uppercrust resort era to a close.
+More than 10,000 of the acres that burned were in Acadia National Park.
+The blaze also swept down Bar Harbor's "Millionaire's Row," destroying more than 60 grand summer cottages and bringing the uppercrust resort era to a close.
 Some of the surviving cottages have been converted into inns and bed-and-breakfasts.
 Others remain private residences for a new generation of summercators.

-SIGHTS TO SEE Acadia boasts varied and dramatic scenery, including a coastline of chiseled granite, the ocean dotted with islands, 17 mountain peaks (that together constitute the highest headlands along the eastern seaboard), close to a dozen glacial lakes and ponds, and Somes Sound, the only fiard (a smaller version of a fjord, a glacially carved, ushaped valley bordered by steep cliffs) in the contiguous 48 states.
+(AB) SIGHTS TO SEE Acadia boasts varied and dramatic scenery, including a coastline of chiseled granite, the ocean dotted with islands, 26 mountain peaks (that together constitute the highest headlands along the eastern seaboard), close to a dozen glacial lakes and ponds, and Somes Sound, the only fiard (a smaller version of a fjord, a glacially carved, ushaped valley bordered by steep cliffs) in the contiguous 48 states.
 In shape, Mount Desert Island resembles a lobster claw.
-Many of Acadia's bestknown attractions are on the eastern side of the "claw," which is separated from the western side by Somes Sound.
-The park's western half features five mountains, numerous salt marshes and nature trails, and some of the best birdwatching in New England.
+Many of Acadia's best-known attractions are on the eastern side of the "claw," which is separated from the western side by Somes Sound.
+The park's western half features several mountains, numerous salt marshes and nature trails, and some of the best birdwatching in New England.
 The remainder of Acadia National Park consists of the dazzling Schoodic Peninsula and several offshore islands, including Baker Island and remote Isle au Haut.
 PARK LOOP ROAD Many natural attractions are found along Park Loop Road, a 27-mile, two-lane thoroughfare that winds through the eastern half of Mount Desert Island.
 It is accessible from Hulls Cove, Cadillac Mountain, Sieur de Monts and Stanley Brook entrances.
 While you can drive the loop in under an hour, most visitors find that it takes at least half a day to take in all that this scenic route has to offer.
-Please remember: while the park is open year-round.
-Park Loop Road is mostly closed between December 1 and April 14.
+Please remember: While the park is open year-round, Park Loop Road is mostly closed between December 1 and April 14.
+Water rushing into Thunder Hole makes a striking sound that can be heard from a nearby observation deck.
+Don't get splashed!
+The shoreline section of Park Loop Road is the most heavily traveled in Acadia, and for good reason.
+The road offers marvelous views of Frenchman Bay, as well as frontrow seats to the pitched battle between land and sea.
+Most of the road's scenic highlights can be seen by car.
+To experience them, however, get out and walk the rolling footpath that winds alongside Park Loop Road.
+In this otherwise rock-bound park, Sand Beach is a graceful anomaly.
+Located at Newport Cove, 10 miles from the visitor center, this is the park's only sand beach on the ocean.
+Swimming at Sand Beach is not for the faint of heart.
+Ocean temperatures seldom climb above 55°F. Warmer waters for swimming can be found on the western side of the island at Echo Lake, Acadia's other beach site.
+A short hike inland from Sand Beach is the Beehive, a 520-foot-high mountain with a honeycombed eastern face sculpted by glaciers.
+The Beehive can be glimpsed from Park Loop Road.